Good street visibility and word-of-mouth marketing have served salons well for many years.

 However, building a strong presence on social media requires significant work.

 This is why I prefer to see social media more as a “branding” platform than a place where you reach new clients.
-Clients will most likely hear about your business somewhere else and then go to your Instagram or Facebook to learn more about the type of work you do.
+Clients will most likely hear about your business elsewhere and then go to your Instagram or Facebook to learn more about your work.

 So don’t be too hard on yourself here.
-Unless you love posting on social media, post what feels right and that is in line with your brand.
-Knowing that it’s more a showcase of your work rather than trying to out beat an algorithm that is packed with hair and beauty content that you are competing with.
+Unless you love posting on social media, post what feels right and aligns with your brand.
+Knowing that it’s more a showcase of your work than trying to outbeat an algorithm packed with hair and beauty content you are competing with.

-What is important though is that when people find you on social media that they have a simple process for booking you.
+What is important, though, is that when people find you on social media, they have a simple process for booking you.

 Here is an additional tip from My, owner of Peach Stockholm, on what she is doing to get seen online by more potential new clients.